Klaas's cuckoo

 Klaas's cuckoo (Chrysococcyx klaas) is a species of cuckoo in the family Cuculidae which is native to the wooded regions of sub-Saharan Africa.
 The specific name honours Klaas, the Khoikhoi man who collected the type specimen.

 Name

 The species was named Le Coucou de Klaas by French explorer François Le Vaillant in 1806, in his book Histoire naturelle des oiseaux d'Afrique in recognition of his Khoikhoi servant and assistant, named Klaas, who found the type specimen.
 Le Vaillant wrote:

 Le Vaillant's wish was honoured when the bird's first binomial name, Cuculus klaas, was applied by James Francis Stephens in 1815, and the tribute to Klaas has persisted to the present binomial.

-The bird is the first known case of a species being named after an Indigenous individual, and Le Vaillant is the only colonial biologist to name bird species after local people.
+The bird is the first known case of a species being named after an Indigenous individual, and Le Vaillant is one of the only colonial biologists to name bird species after local people.
+Edgar Leopold Layard nammed the brown-breasted flycatcher after Muttu, his servant.

 Range

 The species occurs throughout sub-Saharan Africa with the exception of very arid areas in the south-west.